NecronaLabs/Necrona_App/docs/features/ai-chat.md

 - **Your Messages**: Shown on the right with a distinct background
 - **AI Responses**: Streamed in real-time on the left with markdown formatting
 - **Timestamps**: Track when messages were sent
-- **Loading Indicators**: "Luna402 is thinking..." while processing
+- **Loading Indicators**: "NEcrona is thinking..." while processing

 ### Message Input